v--/website/code/server/README.md

     2. It performs initialization of the aforementioned factory.
     3. Finally, it binds node's server to our custom request handlers.

-3. Upon receiving a `NodeServerMessage` representing an HTTP request, we run the code logic:
+3. Upon receiving a `NodeServerMessage` representing an HTTP request, we run perform the following:
     1. We parse the URL and create a [`UrlPath`](../common/support/url_path.ts) object.
     2. We parse some HTTP headers via the [`parsePreferredLanguage`](./http/languages.ts) and [`parsePreferenceHeader`](./http/preferences.ts) functions.
     3. We use the manager factory to create a `ServerServiceManager` instance based on whether the headers require mock data (see [`../testing`](../testing)).